Notes of villagers of c1830, Bridge of Allan Dictated by Miss Annie E Selbie and recorded by her niece, Miss Helen McLean, about 1885.

 The Old Mineral House – occupied in season from April to end of September.
 In charge Helen McLean and her two nieces, Annie and Lily Selby.

-An old thatch cottage stood at the top of Coneyhill Glen whore old museum now stands.
+An old thatch cottage stood at the top of Coneyhill Glen where old museum now stands.
 One end occupied by old Tibbie Drummond, west side by John Ritchie, wite and family.

 Head of New Street – James Gilchrist, wife Betty.
 She hanged herself on the end of her bed with a wisp of straw.
 James Ross, postman, letter carrier to Dunblane and went to Dysart for Salt.